cloudon7281/KeeneIRAlexaSkill/README.md

 This project implements an Alexa skill to control home entertainment systems via [Keene KIRA IR modules](https://www.keene.co.uk/keene-ir-anywhere-ir-over-ip-modules-pair.html).

+Specifically, it provides:
-Specifically, it provides a lambda function implementing the Smart Home Skill API.
+- a lambda function implementing the Smart Home Skill API

-In time, the intent is to implement a publishable skill which
-- reads the IR codes from a [public IR database](https://github.com/probonopd/irdb)
-- provides a GUI to let users define their devices and activities (see below).
+- a CLI to allow users to

-For now, both are hard-coded, with the IR codes manually captured.
+    - upload details of their set up
+    - upload IR codes for their devices captured using the [Keene utilities](https://www.keene.co.uk/pages/downloads/dnl_files/IRAnywhere.zip)
+    - send test commands to their devices.

+User and device details are stored in S3.

 Devices vs. activities
 ======================

 The [Smart Home Skills (SHS) API](https://developer.amazon.com/docs/smarthome/build-smart-home-skills-for-entertainment-devices.html) is based on devices being controlled individually.
 (There is a concept of a group of devices, but those are identical devices such as a set of lights in the same room.)
 This is fine if you literally just have a TV, but if you have multiple components linked together and you want to control them all together, it is bad.
 For example, if you have a set-top box (STB) linked to a TV, you would have to separately tell Alexa to first turn on the TV, then set the TV to the appropriate input, then turn on the STB, and you have to remember to tell Alexa to change the volume on the TV but the channel on the STB.
 Not very user friendly.

-While this skill does expose individual devices in this way, it also
+Instead, this skill
 - aggregates devices together into activities ("Watch a Blu Ray")
 - exposes those activities *as individual devices* across the SHS API
 - maps directives on those activities to a series of individual commands on the underlying devices.